 Drone

-Drones can assist in a lot of different industries and there are tools that can gather data in different ways.
-Such as terrain elevation (below), creating virtual models of real world objects, and even doing repetitive point inspections for projects or routine integrity checks.
+Drone Service Providers can assist in a lot of different industries and there are tools that can gather data in different ways.
+Such as terrain elevation, creating virtual models of real world objects, and even doing repetitive point inspections for projects or routine integrity checks.

 Creating orthomosaic maps of project areas is a great way to track progress over the duration of the project.
 Regular updates allow key individuals to be proactive about any out-of-scope changes and to provide updates to stakeholders.